The department has dedicated profiles on Facebook, Instagram, Twitter and YouTube so we can more effectively connect and engage with Queenslanders.

 Will we respond to your posts, comments, replies or direct messages?

 We welcome feedback and ideas from all our followers, and try to join the conversation where possible.
 We are not able to reply individually to all the messages we receive via our social networks; however, we do read all comments and messages and we will make sure constructive comments are forwarded on to the appropriate areas.
 For specific enquiries, do not contact us using Twitter or Facebook.
-Use our contact us form instead.
+Use our enquiry form instead.

 Monitoring of, and responding to, comments and messages received through social media channels will be undertaken during business hours only.